Skip to main content

 When instructor_digitization_request (Configuration > Leganto > List Management > Copyright Settings) is set to course_association, and instructor_digitization_electronic (Configuration > Leganto > List Management > Copyright Settings) is set to true, an instructor can initiate a library physical or electronic digitization request, which includes a copyright clearance request, while an item is expanded or from the item Full details.

-The digitization request form.
+The copyright information form.

 Personal Copy